xtr4ven-dev012/Fixed-Ero-GS/README.md

 I did not really code or change anything all i really did was fix 2 errors lol,

-make sure in backendstuff.h you change the ips
+make sure in backendstuff.h you change the ips, This is meant to be built in Release and not Debug

 Note : Credits to Eon and Marvelco for base etc Reminder to make sure and give creidts to ero/eon gameserver!!